The resurrection of Jesus

 For most non-Orthodox Jews, however, there are a variety of other reasons to reject the resurrection of Yeshua.
 The Jewish atheist, for example, will categorically deny the supernatural.
 Along with the parting of the Red Sea, the provision of manna in the wilderness, and the sun standing still, resurrection is not a possibility.

-The Jewish agnostic believes that since we can't know one way or the other, the issue is irrelevant to pursue.
+since we can't know one way or the other, the issue is irrelevant to pursue.
 "How can we judge," the agnostic postures, "nearly two thousand years later, the veracity of supposed 'eye-witness accounts.'"

 Others are more pragmatic and espouse that since they have never seen anyone rise from the dead, it is simply not logical to believe in such a thing.